Value-Gradient Iteration with Quadratic Approximate Value Functions: Numerical examples

 These parameters lead to typical values of call and distribution intensities around $0.14$ and $0.16$ respectively.
 The target asset values $n^{\textrm{tar}}$ are chosen to be between 4 and 5, the maximum commitment is $u^{\max} = 3$, and the penalty coefficient was $\lambda = 0.01$.

 \PAR{Results} We carried out VGI for $20$ iterations, starting from $V^1=V^{\mathrm{lb}}$.
-We included the lower bound constraint $V\ge V^{\textrm{lb}}$ in the fitting step.
 In each iteration, the fitting step was performed using $N=50$ fitting points, obtained by simulating the current policy.
 The damping coefficient was fixed to $\rho_k=0.5$.

 Figure \ref{f-commitments-vgi} plots the average cost versus the number of policy evaluations used, along with the average cost of the CE-MPC policy with a horizon of $H=30$.
 Our method converges to a policy that is 25\% better than the CE-MPC policy.
 It is able to significantly outperform the CE-MPC policy because it accounts for the correlation between the returns $r_t$.
 The CE-MPC policy, on the other hand, only accounts for the average returns.
 The average costs were computed by simulating the system for ten thousand steps.